InterDigitalInc/AdvantEDGE/docs/usage/usage-execution-view.md

 _**NOTE:** You must select a source node in the Dashboard configuration bar to visualize data in this view._

+### Wireless Metrics Point-to-Point
+This view loads the Wireless Metrics Point-to-Point Grafana Dashboard in an iframe.
+This dashboard monitors the deployed scenario and provides some signal strength metrics and distance measurements between the configured UE and POA.
+It displays instantaneous measurements for RSRP & RSRQ when attached to a 4G or 5G POA, and the RSSI when attached to a WiFi POA.
+The dashboard also provides the current distance between the UE and POA, as well as a graph of all of these measurements over the last minute (overlayed with mobility events to easily track POA transitions).

+_**NOTE:** You must select both a UE and a POA in the Dashboard configuration bar to visualize data in this view._

+### Wireless Metrics Aggregation
+This view loads the Wireless Metrics Aggregation Grafana Dashboard in an iframe.
+This dashboard monitors the deployed scenario and provides some signal strength metrics and distance measurements between the configured UE and all POAs in range.
+It displays graphs for RSRP & RSRP (4G/5G POAs), RSSI (WiFi POAs), and distance measurements over the last minute (overlayed with mobility events to easily track POA transitions).
+It also shows a table of events received by the backend.

+_**NOTE:** You must select a UE in the Dashboard configuration bar to visualize data in this view._

 ### None
 Disables the view, giving its frontend real-estate to the other view.